tweag/python-monorepo-example/2017-08-24-linear-types-packed-data.md

 - I `compact` my tree and send it across the network.
 - The service retrieves the tree and adds `1` to the leaves.
-- The service compacts the updated tree and sends it accross the network.
+- The service compacts the updated tree and sends it across the network.

-When I recieve the tree, it is already in a pointer representation (remember, `unCompact` is free), so we are down to 3 copies!
+When I receive the tree, it is already in a pointer representation (remember, `unCompact` is free), so we are down to 3 copies!
 We also get two additional benefits from compact normal forms: